sinequa/sba-angular/docs/tutorial/intl.md

 (By the way, this message is already in the Facet module dictionaries.)

-Your dictionary should now have these extra entries:
+Your dictionary `en.ts` should now have these extra entries:

 ```ts
 app: {